top of page

 You don’t need to flood feeds.
 You need to create something that makes people stop scrolling.

 Original work.
 Thoughtful captions.
 A sense of identity.
+That’s what sticks.

 5. Choose the Right Platforms for You